waikato-datamining/shallow-flow/api/README.md

-# shallow-flow-api
+# shallowflow-api
-The API for shallow-flow.
+The API for shallowflow.

 ## Classes